 One of the biggest enemies to a clutter-free look in your home is the appearance of pesky, exposed wires stretching from outlets to your devices around the room.
 “If you’ve got a television unit, for example, get something closed so that you can just toss the cord in the back,” says Cattano.
 "I’m a big proponent of trying to make sure you have a way of tucking wires behind something."
 She does advise that you never want to try to hide cords by bringing in extra stuff to cover it up — in the end, that’s counterproductive and you’ll find yourself just left with additional clutter to deal with.
 Instead, simply grab a cord cover, or tuck wires behind sofas or under rugs to keep them out of sight.

 Take the time to actually reduce clutter by “editing.”

-Not surprisingly, one of the main ways to reduce the appearance of clutter is to reduce the clutter altogether.
-But when Cattano talks about nixing the clutter altogether, she’s not talking about the system of purging that a lot of people think of when they imagine lessening the load.
+Not surprisingly, one of the main ways to reduce the appearance of clutter is to reduce the clutter all together.
+But when Cattano talks about nixing clutter, she’s not talking about the system of purging that a lot of people think of when they imagine lessening the load.
 Rather, she has a system that she refers to as editing.
 “This is a much more thoughtful process.
 You have to figure out who you are, how you want to be, and how you want to live.
-Then keep the stuff that enables you to do that and get rid of the stuff that doesn’t.”
+Then, keep the stuff that enables you to do that and get rid of the stuff that doesn’t.”